 Janet manages the Signals production process.
 She has also written two Highlights and contributes to evaluating the impact of Signals.
 Previous experience includes helping to manage production of NICE Evidence Updates and a 14 year career as a hospital biomedical scientist.
 She has an MSc in Information Science and a BSc in Biomedical Science.

 Kuljeet has worked in the manufacturing industry and following this she moved into healthcare publishing, working for companies such as Bupa, IMS Health and the Map of Medicine.
 She has a BSc in Chemistry from the University of Hertfordshire.
 Kuljeet helps project manage the production of Signals.
 Her role also includes identifying and managing expert commentators' input to Signals and editing content.

 Katharine previously worked within the James Lind Alliance team at the NIHR Evaluation, Trials and Studies Coordinating Centre.
 She has also worked as a researcher in the Centre for Analysis of Social Exclusion (CASE) at the London School of Economics, and for a number of public and voluntary sector housing organisations.

 Melissa previously worked as PR Officer for Hampshire and Isle of Wight Air Ambulance, creating digital content and managing their social media platforms, as well as producing e-newsletters, press releases and content for the charity’s bi-annual magazine.
-Melissa also held a communications role for the former national gas registration body, CORGI.
-Melissa will be working alongside Steve Williams to assist with the successful communication of Signals, Highlights and Themed Reviews.
+Melissa will be working alongside the Communications Manager to assist with the successful communication of Signals, Highlights and Themed Reviews.